Requirements: All account types

 Services Used: If you have a Lead Manager subscription, you can check Lead Manager if you want the location to receive leads in an email from a form that leads fill out.
 If you don't have a Lead Manager subscription, only choose Store Locator.
 See Lead Manager Overview for more information on Lead Manager features.

 Location Type: This refers to the prioritization (order) of locations in the search results within a radius or territory.
-The locations are prioritized in the following order: Exclusive, Preferred, then Standard.
+By default the locations are prioritized in the following order: Exclusive, Preferred, then Standard.
 If you do not select an option, it will default to Standard.
+Also see Manage Location Types.

-Third Party ID: Generally, this option is used when a company has set up automated location data updates.
+Third Party ID: This option is often used when a company has set up automated location data updates.
 It is possible to push your location updates to Bullseye in a file on a regular basis, and we can make updates based on the data you send.
 The Third Party ID is a unique number we need you to supply in order for us to upload the location.
-Typically, Bullseye clients who update their locations one at a time as demonstrated in this article will leave this option blank.
+You may also use this field if you want to enter your own internal ID on the location in order to identify it, or to use it as a means to not overwrite the location when you upload locations.
+Also see Using the Update and Insert Option.

 Bullseye allows you to upload images for each location.